learn-co-curriculum/skills-course-introduction/README.md

 including including HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and programming with JavaScript.

-Whether your goal is to perfect your CMS, build your own site, or code for fun, this course will ensure you not only gain the ability to _read others' code_, you gain the insight to _create it on your own_.
+Whether your goal is to perfect your CMS, build your own site, or code for fun, this course will ensure you not only gain the power to _read others' code_, you gain the insight to _create it on your own_.

 ## Expectations

 Here's what to expect in your 10-week course:

 * Six hours per week of class time with your instructor and fellow students
-* Four additional hours of practice and homework on your own each week
+* Four extra hours of practice and homework on your own each week
 * Connect online day and night with our community of other students and technical coaches
 * Attend campus events to network with our community